metadata toggle

 Fatalities have been reported subsequent to off-label use in seriously ill bitches with uterine infections.
 A causal association is difficult to determine but is unlikely.

-Bitches that remain pregnant despite treatment should be monitored, as viability of the puppies may be compromised.
+Bitches that remain pregnant despite treatment should be monitored, as viability of the puppies may be compromised and serious complications such as dystocia and uterine rupture could result from abortion failure.

 Possible long-term effects of treatment have not been studied.